 - The removable skeg doesn’t fit perfectly and might come off every once in a while

 The innovative inflatable Sevylor model presents a backpack technology that lets you carry your 10ft kayak on your back comfortably.
 It fits one person and includes a hand pump and a paddle.
+This is by far the best kayak for backpacking.

 The best feature of this Sevylor kayak is its “Quickpak” design, which allows it to easily turn into a backpack that will let you both save all your equipment and carry it on your back while hiking.
 Once put away, the kayak pack will give you enough room for food, tent, clothes, and all you might need on a short trip.